MyScript/MyScriptJS/README.md

 # MyScriptJS

-MyScriptJS is the fastest way to integrate handwriting panel and recognition in your webapp.
+:pencil: MyScriptJS is the fastest way to integrate handwriting panel and recognition in your webapp.

 ![MyScriptJS preview](preview.gif)